Understanding China’s Export Control Law

 7. Retaliatory measures

-The ECL authorizes countermeasures against foreign governments or entities that impose discriminatory export restrictions on China.
+The ECL authorizes China to adopt countermeasures against foreign governments or entities that impose discriminatory export restrictions on China.
 This may include export bans, denial of business opportunities, or legal action under Chinese jurisdiction.

 Implications for foreign businesses